Pmacdon15/nextphisher/README.md

 6. Alerts for Phishing Websites:
 - Enable sending alerts to the phishing websites themselves.
-- Enhancement: Ensure that the alerts align with the decoy site’s design.

 # Cloning
 1. Clone repository(git ssh method) run this command: